Are you ready to discover your college program?

-Degree-seekers looking for a public accounting concentration should consider turning to business schools, which can often provide curriculums tailored entirely to the subject.
+If you're looking for a public accounting concentration, consider turning to business schools, which can often provide curriculums tailored entirely to the subject.
 If you prefer less interaction with others or need more flexibility with your schedule, earning an accounting degree online could be a smart choice for you.

 Frequently Asked Questions About Public Accounting

-How do you get into public accounting?A passion for math and analytical thinking makes for a good start.
-Then, identify and pursue the degree and the specific concentration that best fit your professional goals.
+How do you get into public accounting?If you have a passion for numbers and analytical thinking, then you're off to a good start.
+Next, identify and pursue the degree and concentration that best fits your professional goals.